 - Will the website be designed in this country by the UK business offering the service?
-Do you know how many website design businesses outsource everything overseas, pay them a pittance, and not inform the client about how they do business?
+Do you know how many website design agencies outsource overseas, pay them a pittance, and not inform the client about how they do business?
 Personally, I find that unethical practice.

 - Can you do your own website maintenance after handover?

 - Will you have access to your website WordPress Dashboard?

 - Will you have to sign up to an expensive year-long or rolling monthly Maintenance package?

 - How much will they charge for SEO?

 - Is it a condition of buying the £199 website that you have to take their SEO package?